vppillai/h3Docs/apps/firmware_update/readme.md

 download_all.bat batch script shall be located in the src/firmware folder of the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" triggers the download through built-in UART.

-Ensure that the HostMCU is powered up and that the WINC built-in UART is connected to PC via a serial to USB converter.
+Ensure that the HostMCU is powered up and that the ATWINC1500 built-in UART is connected to PC via a serial to USB converter.
 2. In a Windows shell, run the command download_all.bat UART to start the download.
-Note: The gain setting values for SAMW25 module is different than the gain setting values of WINC1500 module.
-The above command downloads WINC1500 module gain values.
+Note: The gain setting values for SAMW25 module is different than the gain setting values of ATWINC1500 module.
+The above command downloads ATWINC1500 module gain values.
 The command for SAMW25 to incorporate the gain values of SAMW25 module: download_all.bat UART SAMW25
-3. During the download process, the batch script will output the firmware version being programmed onto the WINC as well as the previously installed firmware version.
+3. During the download process, the batch script will output the firmware version being programmed onto the ATWINC1500 as well as the previously installed firmware version.

 ## Serial Flash Download Using Custom HostMCU